silentgameplays/Simple-Debian-Setup/README.md

-# Debian-Stretch-Setup-for-gaming-and-streaming
-Complete tutorial on how to setup a pure Debian Stretch 9.9.0 Distro to play games and stream with OBS and create awesome videos with Shotcut.
-Making Debian Stretch 9.9.0 suitable for gaming, streaming and video editing distro
+Making Debian Buster 10.0.0 suitable for gaming, streaming and video editing distro

  1) Use this image https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/
  2) Use Rufus or whatever software you like to burn the usb stick
  3) Boot from the image
  4) Select Graphical Installer
- 5) Install Debian Stretch 9.9.0 on the desired partition.
+ 5) Install Debian Buster 10.0.0 on the desired partition.
 Make sure to be connected to the internet via cable, as there can be some firmware issues with Wi-Fi drivers!
  6) Once the installation is complete login using Gnome interface.
 Remember to go into Software and Updates GUI and check the following options :
 * Officially supported (main)
 * DFSG-compatible Software with Non-Free Dependencies (contrib)
 * Non DFSG-compatible Software (non-free)
 Add security updates later in the updates section via GUI after finishing all these steps:
 Go to Terminal and input:
 * sudo apt-get update
 7) Open terminal in activities and add your user, for example test to sudoers file and use the following commands:

-* Su
-* adduser test
+* su
+* gpedit gedit /etc/sudoers
+# User privilege specification
-* usermod -aG sudo test
+test
 Testing if everything works
 Switch back to test using this command:
 * su  test
 Run the following command:
 * sudo whoami
 Answer should be:
 * root
 NB!
 If you don’t have the sudo option install sudo under Su:
-* Su
+* su
 * apt install sudo
-* adduser test
+* su
+* gpedit gedit /etc/sudoers
+# User privilege specification
-* usermod -aG sudo test
+test
 Switch back to test:
 * su  test
 Run the following command:
 * sudo whoami
 Answer should be:
 * root
 8) Installing Multiarch very important! (you’ll need it for NVIDIA drivers, steam and other stuff)
 * sudo dpkg --add-architecture i386
 * sudo apt-get update